xtclang/xvm/lib_ecstasy/README.md

 * `Iterable.x` and `Iterator.x` - pretty obvious the 10th time around
 * `fs/*.x` - basic filing system APIs
 * `annotations/*.x` - mixins that apply to various things (like variables, methods, classes)

-## Other stuff

-Folder: `./examples/`

-Status: Scratch-pad

-This is just stuff that we're keeping around because sometimes we need something to remind us of who we are and why we're here, and there's not always enough coffee to pull that off.